Curtis John Stancliffe Obituary (1938 - 2021) Post-Star

 Jan.
 19, 1938 - Sep.
 4, 2021

-SARATOGA - Curtis John Stancliffe, 83, passed away on September 4, 2021 peacefully at his home after a long illness.
-He was predeceased by his parents, Gordon and Cora Stancliffe; and one brother, Bruce; and his first wife and mother of his children Nancy Giffin Stancliffe.
+SARATOGA - Curtis John Stancliffe, 83, passed away on September 4,2021 peacefully at his home.
+Predeceased by his parents, Gordon and Cora Stancliffe; his first wife and mother of his children Nancy Giffin Stancliffe; and one brother Bruce.